seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 <div class="datatable-end"></div>

-You can use the command below to change active **Cluster Manager**.
-This will affect all managers, and after that just change old manager IP with the new one on the DNS tables.
+You can use the command below to change the active **Cluster Manager**.
+This will affect all managers, and after that, just change the old manager's IP with the new one on the DNS tables.

 ```